 On September 9, 2008, we executed an interest rate lock agreement with lenders at an all-in fixed rate, inclusive of the credit spread, of 6.10% per annum for an eight-year, \$375.0 million loan collateralized by our Four Embarcadero Center property located in San Francisco, California.
-Our interest rate hedging program contemplated a financing with a ten-year term and, as a result, under guidance included in ASC 815 "Derivatives and Hedging," (formerly known as SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities"), during the third quarter of 2008 we recognized a net derivative loss of approximately \$6.6 million representing the partial ineffectiveness of our interest rate hedging program, we will reclassify into earnings over the eight-year term of the loan as an increase in interest expense approximately \$26.4 million (approximately \$3.3 million per year) of the amounts represent the effective portion of the applicable interest rate hedging contracts.
+Our interest rate hedging program contemplated a financing with a ten-year term and, as a result, under guidance included in ASC 815 "Derivatives and Hedging," (formerly known as SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities"), during the third quarter of 2008 we recognized a net derivative loss of approximately \$6.6 million representing the partial ineffectiveness of our interest rate contracts.
+On November 13, 2008, we closed on the Four Embarcadero Center mortgage.
+Under our interest rate hedging program, we will reclassify into earnings over the eight-year term of the loan as an increase in interest expense approximately \$26.4 million (approximately \$3.3 million per year) of the amounts recorded on our Consolidated Balance Sheets within Accumulated Other Comprehensive Loss, which amounts represent the effective portion of the applicable interest rate hedging contracts.